stouffer/ms_abc_networks/ms/ms.md

 configurations, and that the output covered a range of network structures larger than what was observed in nature.
 Second, we sampled the parameter space uniformly, by drawing $10^5$ parameter sets at random from within the aforementioned bounds.
-These outputs were used in the parameter selection experiment described below.
+These outputs were then used in the parameter selection experiment described below.

-Each timestep in the simulation consists of three sub-steps.
+Each timestep in the simulations consists of three sub-steps.
 First, a level is picked at random: the top-level is picked with probability $p$, and the bottom-level is picked with probability $1-p$.
-This is independent of the number of species at each level.
-Second, one species from the selected level is picked at random (all species within a level have equal chance of being picked), and duplicated (*i.e.* a novel species with the same interactions is added to the network).
+Note that this occurred independent of the number of species at each level.
+Second, one species from the selected level is picked at random (*i.e.* all species within a level have equal chance of being picked) and duplicated (*i.e.* a novel species with the same interactions is added to the network).
 Each interaction of the incipient species is then *removed* with probability